Akshess/comp_program/README.md

 # Comp_program
-Hey its akshay,This is the task i solved.
+Hey its akshay,This is the task i had completed.